Evgeny Sveshnikov: Chess career

 Sveshnikov played in his first USSR Chess Championship when he was 17 years old.
 He was awarded by FIDE the titles International Master in 1975 and Grandmaster in 1977.

-In his early international competitions, he was a joint winner at Decin 1974, shared first place (with Lev Polugaevsky) at Sochi 1976 and won category 8 tournaments at Le Havre 1977 and Cienfuegos 1979.
+In his early international competitions, he was a joint winner at Děčín 1974, shared first place (with Lev Polugaevsky) at Sochi 1976 and won category 8 tournaments at Le Havre 1977 and Cienfuegos 1979.
 At Novi Sad in 1979, he shared second prize with Efim Geller behind Florin Gheorghiu.
 At Wijk aan Zee in 1981, he shared 3rd place and in 1983, was joint champion of Moscow.
 Sveshnikov won the Latvian Chess Championship in 2003 and 2010.
 In 2017, Sveshnikov won the 65+ section of the World Senior Chess Championship.

 In team competitions, he played on the gold medal-winning Soviet team in the 1976 World Student Team Chess Championship, and was selected as a reserve for the Soviet side participating at the 1977 European Team Chess Championship in Moscow.
 Although only an international master at the time, he registered a score of 80%, winning individual and team gold medals.
 He represented Latvia at the Chess Olympiads of 2004, 2006, 2008, and 2010, and at the European Team Championship in 2011.
 In 2016 he was the top board of the gold medal-winning Russian team in the 65+ section of the World Senior Team Championship.